nradov/abnffuzzer/README.md

 For additional documentation including dependency information and Javadoc please see the [Maven generated site](http://nradov.github.io/abnffuzzer/site-plugin/).

 ## Usage
 This tool can be called directly from Java code — such as a [JUnit](http://junit.org/) test case — or from the command line.
 In order to use it you first need a file containing **only** ABNF rule definitions.
-Here's a sample of simple ABNF rules file.
+Here's a sample simple ABNF rules file.

 ```
 foo = bar / baz